Ray16/PubChem_data_retrieval/README.md

 ## Usage
 First, the SDF data can be parsed by running `python extract_from_sdf.py`.
 This code parses `Compound_1_1000.sdf`, a subset of `Compound_000000001_000500000.sdf` downloaded from [https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/CURRENT-Full/SDF/](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/CURRENT-Full/SDF/).

-The resulting csv file is generated in the output folder, and contains the following information:
+The resulting csv file is saved to `output/Compound_1_1000.csv`, and contains the following information:

 - PUBCHEM_COMPOUND_CID: PubChem Compound ID
 - PUBCHEM_CACTVS_COMPLEXITY: complexity of molecule